We Gotta Go Now (The Boys episode): Plot

-Annie January is shocked to find her mother Donna January, who has come to New York City in an attempt to make amends with Annie, speaking with Stormfront.
+Annie January is shocked to find her mother, Donna January, who has come to New York City in an attempt to make amends with Annie, speaking with Stormfront.
 Annie rebuffs her as Stormfront starts suspecting that she was the one who exposed the Compound-V. Annie goes to Stormfront's trailer to find evidence that Stormfront is Liberty, but instead finds emails contacting Stan Edgar about the Sage Grove Center.

 After Queen Maeve was outed by Homelander, Vought seeks to make her relationship with Elena public, though the latter angrily refuses.
 However, Maeve fearing for her safety, asks Elena to continue playing along until she can finally bring Homelander down.
 Maeve approaches the Deep to ask for his help, promising to make positive publicity of him that could restore his public image if he succeeds at returning with the Seven.
 With no choice, Homelander reluctantly approaches Stormfront to help him regain some of his popularity, which the latter succeeds by creating memes about the incident.

 In the safe room, Judy tells Hughie that Butcher had a younger brother named Lenny who was very similar to Hughie.
 She reveals that Butcher was protective of Lenny as the former attempted to beat his brother's bully.
 When Hughie asks about Lenny's whereabouts, Judy reveals Lenny died years ago, but their talk is interrupted when Black Noir gets in the house and throws gas into the basement.
 Butcher stays behind to fight Black Noir but is overpowered, as well as MM and Hughie when the two attempt to help.
 Black Noir starts to strangle Butcher, but the latter blackmails him with sending photos of Becca and Ryan to Ronan Farrow unless he spares them, leading the former to call his boss Stan Edgar to negotiate.
 Edgar agrees to call off Black Noir if Butcher never releases the photos, which the latter agrees to.
-When Hughie asks Butcher if he had any photos, the latter confirms it.
+When Hughie asks Butcher if he truly had any photos, the latter confirms it.
 In the aftermath, Butcher rejoins the Boys to aid them in bringing down Stormfront.
 He bids farewell to his aunt Judy and his dog Terror, promising the latter to reunite with him and bring Becca back.

-Annie confronts Stormfront over meeting her mother and reveals that she knows that she used to be Liberty.
-However Stormfront reveals that she knows that Annie leaked the existence of the Compound-V and threatens to expose her, while Annie also threatens Stormfront with revealing that the latter used to be Liberty.
+Annie confronts Stormfront over meeting her mother, but Stormfront reveals that she knows that Annie leaked the existence of the Compound-V and threatens to expose her.
+In return, Annie also threatens Stormfront with revealing that the latter used to be Liberty.
 Before the two can continue the argument, Homelander arrives to thank Stormfront for her help which forces Annie to leave.
 No longer holding a grudge against Stormfront, Homelander returns with her to the Seven Tower as the two start to aggressively have sex.